Skip to content

 Comparison of files: git diff file

 The git diff command has also an explicit file path option.
-The Git diff operation will go through the specific file once the file path passed to git diff.
-In the example below, the ./path/to/file argument will compare the modifications in the working directory against the index and display the changes that haven’t been staged yet.
-It will perform the comparison against HEAD.
+The git diff operation will process the specific file once the file path is passed to it.
+In the example below, the ./path/to/file argument will compare the modifications in the working directory against the HEAD commit.

 git diff HEAD ./path/to/file